joschindlbeck/aog_qgis/README.md

 ## Intention

-The intention of this project is to enable a "spot spraying" functionality in [AGOpenGPS](https://github.com/farmerbriantee/AgOpenGPS), meaning that only smaller spots of a field can be applied in AGOPenGPS with automatic section control.
+The intention of this project is to enable a "spot spraying" functionality in [AGOpenGPS](https://github.com/farmerbriantee/AgOpenGPS), meaning that only smaller spots of a field can be applied in AGOpenGPS with automatic section control.
 As we did not want to change or modify the AGOpenGPS code, we use the following workaround:

 - AOG saves all applied areas in a local file called Sections.txt